Total: $0.00

 • 1.
 Duration part 2: chin rest in use (Free lesson)

-Throughout week 1 and 2, we practiced nose touch/chin rest.
-You may be wondering why have we done it?
-Why…
+Throughout Weeks 1 and 2, we practiced the nose touch and chin rest.
+You may be wondering why we included…

 • Cue for alert behavior